ssyarlag/election-blog/content/post/2024-09-07-week-1-initial-analyses/index.md

 To further explore state competitiveness, especially in recent years, I also produced the following map demonstrating the average two-party popular vote margin in each state in each election following 2008.
-I chose this cutoff to reflect modern trends in state-party alignment, especially in the era of Trump.
+I define margin in this case as the difference between the percentage of a state's voters who voted for the Democratic candidate and the percentage who voted for the Republican candidate.
+The result below averages this statistic across the 2012, 2016, and 2020 elections for each state.
+I chose this cutoff to reflect modern trends in state-party alignment, without bias from historical elections.

 ``` r